Helicobacter Pylori (H. Pylori): About This Test

 What is it?

-H. pylori tests are used to check for a Helicobacter pylori bacteria infection in the stomach and upper part of the small intestine.
+Helicobacter pylori (H. pylori) tests are used to check for this infection in the stomach and upper part of the small intestine.
 H. pylori can cause peptic ulcers.
 But most people with this type of bacteria in their digestive systems do not get ulcers.

-- Stool antigen test.
-This test looks for substances in your feces (stool) that trigger the immune system to fight an H. pylori infection.
+• Stool antigen test.
+This test looks for substances in your stool that trigger the immune system to fight an H. pylori infection.
 (These substances are called H. pylori antigens.)

-- Stomach biopsy.
-A small sample (biopsy) is taken from the lining of your stomach and small intestine.
-The samples are checked for H. pylori.
+• Stomach biopsy.
+A small tissue sample (biopsy) is taken from the lining of your stomach and small intestine.
+The sample is checked for H. pylori.

 Why is this test done?